 Employer-sponsored retirement plans are more valuable than ever.
 The money in them accumulates tax deferred until it is withdrawn, typically in retirement.
-Distributions from a tax-deferred retirement plan such as a 401(k) are taxed as ordinary income and may be subject to a 10% federal income tax penalty if withdrawn prior to age 59½.
+Distributions from a tax-deferred retirement plan such as a 401(k) are taxed as ordinary income and may be subject to a 10% federal tax penalty if withdrawn prior to age 59½.
 And contributions to a 401(k) plan actually reduce your taxable income.

 But figuring out how to manage the assets in your retirement plan can be confusing, particularly in times of financial uncertainty.